19/3/2004 -- Of piano songs and Wodehouse-speak

 so how am I gonna decide?

-I've thought that I need to do some modern literature course,
+I've thought that I need to do some modern literature

 cos they are after all more relevant to our times,